The Best New Baby Products and Gear of 2021

 Smart Sock 3rd Generation Heart Rate Monitor by Owlet

 If you’ve ever gotten up in the middle of the night to double-check that your newborn’s chest is rising and falling, this product is for you.
 Simply place the sock on your baby’s foot before bed, and the device will track their oxygen levels and heart rate all night long.
 If anything veers away from normal, you’ll get a notification on your smartphone.
 The sock is small and cozy, so your little one won’t even know it’s on.
 It charges wirelessly and is designed for babies up to 18 months old (5 to 30 pounds).

 Stay Clean Humidifier by Safety 1st

 Humidifiers are awesome appliances that add moisture to dry air.
 They’re also five-star hotels for mold and various forms of bacteria, all of which thrive in moist, dark environments.
 That’s where Safety 1st’s gadget, launching in October, comes into play.
 It’s equipped with a chemical-free LED antimicrobial disinfecting light that kills up to 99.9 percent of most common bacteria without the use of UV light, meaning it’s dim enough that you can run it at night.
 It also disinfects both the water and the humidifier tank continuously to stop microbial growth, so you get all the humidity, and none of the nastiness.
-It’s available in October.
+It’s available now.